 Mark my words: God just doesn't make enough women the caliber of Sarah Douglas.

 In fact, go back and watch Superman II sometime.
 Terence Stamp gets all the credit -- granted, his General Zod had far more screen time than the other outlaw Kryptonians -- but I dare you to conclude that Douglas's Ursa wasn't his menacingly chilly equal.
 And as far as genre entertainment is concerned?
-She's appeared in The Last Days of Man on Earth, Rollerball, Space:1999, Superman - The Movie, V: The Final Battle, Conan the Destroyer, Solarbabies, Nightfall, Super Force, Beastmaster 2: Through the Portal of Time, Babylon 5, Stargate: SG-1, and completed voice work for a series of Doctor Who video games.
+She's appeared in The Last Days of Man on Earth, Rollerball, Space:1999, Superman - The Movie, V: The Final Battle, Conan The Destroyer, Solarbabies, Nightfall, Super Force, Beastmaster 2: Through the Portal of Time, Babylon 5, Stargate: SG-1, and completed voice work for a series of Doctor Who video games.
 My friend, THAT is Science Fiction.
 Douglas was born on this day in 1952.

 In fact, go back and watch Superman II sometime.
 Terence Stamp gets all the credit -- granted, his General Zod had far more screen time than the other outlaw Kryptonians -- but I dare you to conclude that Douglas's Ursa wasn't his menacingly chilly equal.
 And as far as genre entertainment is concerned?
-She's appeared in The Last Days of Man on Earth, Rollerball, Space:1999, Superman - The Movie, V: The Final Battle, Conan the Destroyer, Solarbabies, Nightfall, Super Force, Beastmaster 2: Through the Portal of Time, Babylon 5, Stargate: SG-1, and completed voice work for a series of Doctor Who video games.
+She's appeared in The Last Days of Man on Earth, Rollerball, Space:1999, Superman - The Movie, V: The Final Battle, Conan The Destroyer, Solarbabies, Nightfall, Super Force, Beastmaster 2: Through the Portal of Time, Babylon 5, Stargate: SG-1, and completed voice work for a series of Doctor Who video games.
 My friend, THAT is Science Fiction.
 Douglas was born on this day in 1952.

-In her almost four decades in the business, the lovely Holly Gagnier managed to sneak in more than a few roles in terrific genre properties, including work aboard Alligator II: The Mutation (1991), The Adventures of Brisco County Jr., SeaQuest 2032, and Wing Commander IV: The Price of Freedom (video game).
+In her almost four decades in the business, the lovely Holly Gagnier managed to sneak in more than a few roles in terrific genre properties, including work aboard Alligator II: The Mutation (1991), The Adventures Of Brisco County Jr., SeaQuest 2032, and Wing Commander IV: The Price Of Freedom (video game).
 Gagnier was born on this day in 1958.

 No one loves 'fetching companions' more than the Doctor ... well, maybe except for Doctor Who fans!
-The lovely Sarah Sutton played Nyssa aboard the time traveling program for nearly fifty episodes, and Sutton was born on this day in 1961.
+The lovely Sarah Sutton played 'Nyssa' aboard the time traveling program for nearly fifty episodes, and Sutton was born on this day in 1961.

 Turbo Kid (2015) is one of those flicks that seems to keep popping up in my daily research, so I'll definitely have to move it a notch higher up in the bucket list.
 The talented Romano Orzari has a role in the film, and Orzari was born on this day in 1964.